UN-SPIDER at a glance

 The International Charter “Space and Major Disasters” has been activated on 6 August after a 6.9 magnitude earthquake struck the island of Lombok, Indonesia.

 At least 98 people have been killed and 10,000 have been evacuated after a 6.9 magnitude earthquake struck off the coast of Lombok, destroying buildings and cutting power.
-The neighbouring islands of Bali and… Read more
+The neighbouring islands of… Read more

 The African Union (AU) Commission signed a Cooperation Arrangement with the European Commission (EC) in Brussels on 12 June 2018 to facilitate AU’s access to Earth observation data from the Sentinel satellites of the Copernicus Programme.

-Under the agreement, the AU Commission, African public users and African disaster management agencies will be able to access the… Read more
+Under the agreement, the AU Commission, African public users and African disaster management agencies will be able to access… Read more

 News from our Regional Support Offices